How to buyout a partner on a house

 2. Appraisal:

-See also How to draw the park
+See also How to start a construction company

 An appraisal is a formal valuation of the property conducted by a certified appraiser.
 The appraiser visits the property, assesses its condition, and compares it to similar properties in the area.
 Based on their findings, they determine the fair market value of the property.
 An appraisal provides a more accurate and detailed valuation but comes at a cost.